docQodly/docs/docs/language/basics/lang-quicktour.md

 title: A Quick Tour
 ---

-Since the QodlyScript language is highly related to web development, printing the traditional "Hello, world!" message on screen only requires a web form to be displayed and the following line:
+Since the QodlyScript language is highly related to web development, printing the traditional "Hello, world!" message on screen only requires a Page to be displayed and the following line:

 ```qs
 webForm.setMessage("Hello, World!")
 ```

-This code will display a "Hello, World!" message at the bottom of your web form.
+This code will display a "Hello, World!" message at the bottom of your Page.

 ## Assigning Values